neurotechuoft/Workshops/intermediate_2020_2021/README.md

 * Design and build an EEG acquisition circuit
 * Complete circuit and model for real-time ERP classification

+**Note: the course project and milestones stated above will apply for the next round of the Intermediate Workshops—we're still perfecting this new series!**

 ## Syllabus

 ### Week 1: (September 30) [Dissecting Journal Articles](https://github.com/neurotechuoft/Workshops/tree/master/intermediate_2020_2021/week_1_dissecting_journal_articles)